Lifeng-Liang/DbEntry/doc/en/DataAccess/Transaction.md

 });
 ````

-The above two transactions doesn't disturb each other.
+The above two transactions don't disturb each other.
 But it's not recommended to use.

 We can specify the isolation level in ``NewTransaction`` too.